 Cast Iron Plant Propagation And Repotting

-Propagation of this plant is done by parting.
+Propagation of this plant is done by division.
 Gently remove the plant from the soil and shake loose soil from the roots.
 Gently part the rhizome into several parts using a pair of sharp gardening shears or a clean sharp knife.
-Separate the root cords so that each part has two leaves or a “sleeping eye”.

 You’ll want to replant or repot your Aspidistra Elatior about every four to five years.
 When the roots or rhizomes of the plant have begun to overgrow the edges of the planter, it’s time to replant your plant.
 The best time of year to replant your Aspidistra Elatior is in the Spring.